-Joint Project Researches on Dismantling and Recycling of E-Mobile BatteriesCopyright: © PEM RWTH Aachen
+Joint Project Researches on Disassembly and Recycling of E-Mobile BatteriesCopyright: © PEM RWTH Aachen

 DemoSens is a joint project of four institutes from the vicinity of RWTH Aachen University and Münster University of Applied Sciences.
-"Disassembly and sensor-supported mechanical processing of lithium-ion batteries for high-quality recycling" (DemoSens) is funded by the German Federal Ministry of Education and Research as part of the competence cluster "Recycling & Green Battery" (greenBatt; total volume: 30 million euros).
+"Disassembly and sensor-supported mechanical processing of lithium-ion batteries for high-quality recycling" (DemoSens) is funded by the Federal Ministry of Education and Research as part of the competence cluster "Recycling & Green Battery" (greenBatt with a total volume of 30 million euros).
 The three-year DemoSens project increases the automation of the disassembly and recycling of lithium-ion battery packs from electric vehicles.
 Along the entire process chain from disassembly and sorting to mechanical processing, it is also anchoring digital processes that are partly based on machine-learning approaches.

 Numerous players have made great efforts in recent years to establish the battery as part of the electric powertrain in vehicles of the coming generations.
 Now, industry and research are addressing the challenges at the end of the first life phase of vehicle battery systems.
 From this point on in the battery cycle, the disassembly of battery packs becomes increasingly important in the choice of different "Re-X paths" ("Re-Use", Remanufacturing, Recycling).
 Up to now, battery systems have almost exclusively been disassembled manually.
 This is mainly due to the great variability in the structure of battery packs, the arrangement of their subcomponents and the joining processes used.
 However, the increasing market shares in the field of e-mobility will require automation of this dismantling process in the future.